A perforated eardrum is a tear or hole in the ear's tympanic membrane

 What Does the Eardrum Do?

-The eardrum is a
+The eardrum is a thin piece

-across the opening between the ear canal and the middle ear.
+opening between the ear canal and the middle ear.

 The outer ear funnels sound waves into the ear canal that hit the eardrum and make